Introduction

 • q[7:]: joint angles in [rad].

-Get the pose of a body frame in the current configuration.
+Get the pose of a frame with respect to another frame.

 Parameters: